 Then we have the Kabarettisten; from what I’ve seen, the least-funny group in the German comedy scene.
 Like this Kabarettist from Hamburg, who thinks he’s a victim of “Cancel Culture”, because his co-workers didn’t appreciate his “jokes” about muslims.
 I mean…it could be that you’re just not funny anymore, my guy.

-Or…maybe Cabaret is not actually supposed to be funny?
+Or…maybe Cabaret is not always supposed to be funny?
 In a follow-up episode of the Easy German podcast, Cari said that it isn’t necessarily meant to make people laugh; the goal is to make social commentary.
-I still don’t care about an old white man’s opinion of muslims, of course, but perhaps I shouldn’t see all Kabarettisten as the dregs of the German comedy scene.
+I still don’t care about an old white man’s opinion of muslims, of course, but perhaps I shouldn’t paint all Kabarettisten with the same brush.

 …especially when I clearly didn’t actually understand what the job entails.

-For a long time, I also didn’t really enjoy comedians Carolin Kebekus or Martina Hill.
+For a long time, I also didn’t understand the hype for comedians Carolin Kebekus or Martina Hill.
 Sure, a few skits and bits here and there were funny, but the majority were too focused on being a woman for my tastes.
-I just can’t stand it when female comedians base their entire brand on being a woman.
+I can’t stand it when female comedians base their entire brand on being a woman.
 I get it; being a woman and/or mother is tough.
 That doesn’t mean it has to be 75%, or more, of what you joke about.

 The more I’ve watched, though, the more I’ve found to enjoy.
 And it’s not like everything on an American sketch comedy show is great.
 Ever watched SNL?
 For every good skit, there are five duds.
 We also can’t get around the fact that Amy Schumer has been wildly successful with the same exact “being a woman, amirite?” schtick in America.
-At least Kebekus, unlike Schumer, is occasionally thought-provoking.
+At least Kebekus, unlike Schumer, is often thought-provoking when she gets political.